#SocMedHE17: Making an impact

 - Thunderstorms (5 mins + 10 mins for shared questions with other presenters)

-We actively encourage submissions from any HEI students in any of the formats – a thunderstorm can be a good way of getting experience, and we know that student perspectives are very well received.
-We will have a number of free places to award to students to present independently, alongside staff, or to attend as delegates in their own right.
+As in previous years, we will have a number of free places to award to students to present independently, alongside staff, or to attend as delegates in their own right.
 These will be advertised in September and awarded at the discretion of the organisers in October/November.